All Episodes

 I think you're right.

-And I think the coin phrase was actually came from uh guy who was he was the t state chairman of uh of California when uh Governor Reagan was well President Reagan was running for governor.
+And I think the coin phrase was actually came from a guy who was the state chairman of California when Governor Reagan was, well, President Reagan was running for governor.

-He didn't want the fellow Republicans buying each other when they were trying to fight the Democrats.
+He didn't want the fellow Republicans biting each other when they were trying to fight the Democrats.

-Yeah, look, I mean, uh you mean the 11th Commandment.
+Yeah, look, I mean, you mean the 11th Commandment?

 The reality is what the reality is, and we can't change that part.

-Anyway, I do appreciate you call Gary, Alabama.
+Anyway, I do appreciate you calling Gary, Alabama.

 What part of Alabama are you in?